Samialqadi/Text-Sentiment-Visualizer/DEVELOPMENT.md

 # Development Log
 ## In Progress
+- Extend program with music

+## Completed
 - Testing with Catch
+- Parse JSON from API with library
 - Displaying sentences on GUI foreground
 - Changing color of particles background per the emotion of the text

-## Completed
-- Parse JSON from API with library
+- Added Legend for what color maps to what emotion
 - Explore openFrameworks GUI functionalities
 - Explored JSON library
 - Explored IBM Watson API